General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsubsection{Long time behaviour: invariant distributions}

-In this part, we are interested in the long time behaviour of the processes $V$ and $L$.
-We start with the following simple criteria for positive recurrence or transience of the leaf process. \begin{theorem}[Classification] Assume $\Lambda\neq \delta_1$.
+This part contains the analysis of the long time behaviour of the processes $V$ and $L$.
+We start with the following simple criterion for positive recurrence or transience of the leaf process. \begin{theorem}[Classification] Assume $\Lambda\neq \delta_1$.
 The leaf process~$L$ with parameters $(\beta,\Lambda)$ is \begin{itemize} \item positive recurrent if $b(\beta)<c(\Lambda)$, \item transient if $b(\beta)>c(\Lambda)$. \end{itemize} \end{theorem} \begin{remark} If $\Lambda=\delta_1$, the communication class of~$1$ is always positive recurrent, see Corollary~\ref{coro:positiverecurrent}.
-If $\beta_2>0$, this communication class is~$\N$. \end{remark} \begin{remark} Note that $c(\Lambda)=\infty$ for the Kingman model ($\Lambda=\delta_0$) and the Bolthausen-Szitman model ($\Lambda=U[0,1]$, see~\citep{Bolthausen1998}).
+If $\beta_2>0$, this communication class is~$\N$. \end{remark} \begin{remark} $c(\Lambda)=\infty$ for the Kingman coalescent ($\Lambda=\delta_0$) and the Bolthausen-Sznitman model ($\Lambda=U[0,1]$, see~\citep{Bolthausen1998}).
 Therefore, for these models the leaf process is always positive recurrent.
-In contrast, for the Eldon-Wakeley coalescent ($\Lambda=\delta_c$ for some $c\in (0,1)$, see~\citep{Eldon2621}), we have $c(\Lambda)<\infty$. \end{remark} \begin{remark} The first part of Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)}, under the assumption $c(\Lambda)< \infty$, is already present in \citep[Thm.
+In contrast, for the Eldon-Wakeley coalescent ($\Lambda=\delta_c$ for some $c\in (0,1)$, see~\citep{Eldon2621}), we have $c(\Lambda)<\infty$. \end{remark} \begin{remark} Under the assumption $c(\Lambda)< \infty$, the first part of Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)} is already present in \citep[Thm.
 4.6]{gonzalezcasanova2018}.
-Furthermore, they show that if $b(\beta)>c(\Lambda)$, then the process~$L$ is not positive recurrent. \end{remark} A consequence of the previous result is that if $b(\beta)<c(\Lambda)$, then the leaf process admits a unique stationary distribution, which is characterised as the solution of a linear system of equations (see Eq. \eqref{eq:fearnhead-recursion}).
-The latter is a generalisation of the well-known Fearnhead recursions, which were introduced in \cite{fearnhead2002common} (see also \cite{Taylor2007}) for a Wright--Fisher diffusion model and later extended to the $\Lambda$-Wright--Fisher model in \cite{BLW16}.
+They also show that if $b(\beta)>c(\Lambda)$, then the process~$L$ is not positive recurrent. \end{remark} A consequence of Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)} is that if $b(\beta)<c(\Lambda)$, then the leaf process admits a unique stationary distribution.
+The latter can be characterised as the solution of a linear system of equations, see Eq.~\eqref{eq:fearnhead-recursion}.
+This system is a variant of the well-known Fearnhead recursions, which were introduced in \citep{fearnhead2002common} (see also \citep{Taylor2007}) for a Wright--Fisher diffusion model with mutation and genic selection, and it was later extended to a $\Lambda$-Wright--Fisher model in~\citep{BLW16}.

+The next result tells us that the condition $b(\beta) < c(\Lambda)$ also assures the existence of invariant distributions for the Bernstein coefficient process.
+Uniqueness and convergence towards an invariant distribution are provided under some natural extra conditions.